 Was the vehicle involved in any accidents or damaged in any way?
 An accident doesn’t automatically make a vehicle unsaleable, but you need to assess the damage to the vehicle.
 Ask the seller about the severity of the incident.
 If it was a minor accident, the vehicle may have endured nothing more than a few dents and scratched paint; however, a car that was undrivable afterward may be a red flag.

-Answers to these questions should provide enough details for you to comprehensively evaluate the car’s condition and potential issues.
+The answers to these questions should provide enough details for you to evaluate the car’s condition and potential issues comprehensively.

 Apart from obtaining a solid background check, asking questions also allows you to identify curbstoners or unlicensed dealers disguised as private sellers.
 Curbstoners usually purchase wrecked vehicles and sell them to buyers privately to eliminate buyers’ rights to consumer protections and avoid taxes.